Mortgage Calculator 2022CASAPLORERTrusted & Transparent

 Mortgage rates can be fixed or adjustable.
+That’s similar to Canadian mortgage rates that can be either “fixed” or “variable”.
 From the name, fixed-mortgage rates stay unchanged or fixed throughout the life of the mortgage.
 On the other hand, adjustable mortgage rates depend on a benchmark index, such as the prime rate.
 They are calculated as the prime rate plus a margin determined by the lender.
 Therefore, adjustable interest rates change as the prime rate changes.

 Which type of mortgage rate should I choose?

 Initially, fixed mortgage rates are typically higher than adjustable mortgage rates.
 However, fixed mortgage rates also give the borrower some certainty on how much their interest will be in the future.
 On the other hand, while fixed mortgage rates stay unchanged, adjustable mortgage rates come with the possibility of your mortgage rate decreasing in the future.
 Nonetheless, this can also backfire if interest rates rise, in which case, fixed mortgage rates would be the safer alternative.